Human Research Ethics

 Click here for the full list of Human Ethics Advisors at JCU.

-If you are working on or conducting a human research project that has been approved by another Human Research Ethics Committee, you don't have to also submit an application to the JCU HREC but you do have to notify the Ethics Office.
+If you are working on or conducting a human research project that has been approved by another Human Research Ethics Committee, you may not have to also submit an application to the JCU HREC, but you do have to notify the Ethics Office.
 We can then acknowledge the external HREC's approval.

-• A copy of the ethics application that was approved including Participant Information Sheet and Consent Form, and any supporting documents (except CVs)
+• A copy of the ethics application that was approved including Participant Information Sheet and Consent Form, and all supporting documents (except CVs)

 • A copy of any comments from the external HREC and the response to the comments (if applicable)